Bangladesh national cricket team: 2016: Rise in T20I

 Then Bangladesh toured India in February 2017 for the historical first Test match between two countries on Indian soil.
 India won the game comprehensively by 208 runs, having declared in both innings.

 The next assignment for Bangladesh was another full away tour in Sri Lanka in March–April 2017.
 Bangladesh were comprehensively beaten by 259 runs in the first Test.
 However, they were able draw the Test series 1–1, by winning the second Test by four-wicket.
 That meant Bangladesh won their 100th Test match becoming one of the four teams to achieve that feat.
 Further this was Bangladesh's first Test match victory against Sri Lanka.

 Bangladesh led the ODI series after two games 1–0, since winning the first ODI by 90 runs and the second ODI being washed away by rain.
 However Sri Lanka won the third ODI by 70 runs, levelling the ODI series 1–1.
 The T20I series was also shared 1–1.

 In May 2017, Bangladesh finished second at the 2017 Ireland Tri-Nation Series held in Ireland, winning 2 (vs New Zealand and Ireland), losing 1 (vs New Zealand) and 1 washed out (vs Ireland) games.
-Bangladesh moved to sixth place in the ICC ODI Rankings for the first time following its five wickets victory over fourth-ranked New Zealand.
-This is also the first time Bangladesh has been ranked ahead of three former world champions - Sri Lanka, Pakistan, the West Indies – and Zimbabwe.
+Bangladesh moved to sixth place in the ICC ODI Rankings for the first time following its 5 wickets victory over 4th ranked New Zealand.
+This was also the first time Bangladesh has been ranked ahead of three former world champions - Sri Lanka, Pakistan, the West Indies – and Zimbabwe.

 Bangladesh started the 2017 ICC Champions Trophy campaign with a defeat in the series opener against England.
 However, a washout against Australia and a famous win against New Zealand in Cardiff helped them to reach the semi-finals for the first time in Bangladesh cricket history.

-Finally they were knocked out of the tournament after losing to India by 9 wickets in the semi-finals.
+They were knocked out of the tournament after losing to India by 9 wickets in the semi-finals.

 Australia toured Bangladesh in August–September 2017 for a two-match Test series.
 Host Bangladesh registered their first Test match win ever over Australia when they defeated the touring team by 20 runs during the first Test.
 However Bangladesh was unable to secure the series victory, since Australia won the second Test by 7 wickets and the series was shared 1–1.